 Another option is to call a taxi.
 Once you have driven with them, most taxi drivers will offer you their business cards and personal cell phone number so you can call them whenever you need to.

 You can also go to a taxi rank or a well-known hot spot for taxis.
 You’ll find cabs waiting for potential passengers in many places, but especially in known tourist areas such as Accra Beach, Bridgetown, outside Jordan’s Supermarket (close to all leading supermarkets on the island), and in Broad Street, St. Lawrence Gap, and close to the island’s bus terminals.

 Finally, you can also try your luck at hailing one on the street.
 This shouldn’t be too difficult – you’ll soon notice that you’ll be asked many times if you’d like a taxi as you do your business, especially if you’re in town.
 Taxi drivers in Barbados are always on the lookout for new customers.

 Tip: A standard taxi (sedan car) is differentiated from a taxi van.
 If you need extra space and require a van, do expect the fare to be slightly higher than a regular taxi because of the size of the vehicle.

 The private taxi vans or small mini buses have a license plate starting with ‘ZM’ – not to be confused with the local public transport minivans whose license plates begin with ‘ZR.’

-Happy travelling from the team at Totally Barbados!
+Happy traveling from the team at Totally Barbados.